-- Dr James Kermode (PI).
+- Prof. James Kermode (PI).
 James' principal research interests are in the development of multiscale materials modelling algorithms and the software that implements them.
-His work applies this parameter-free modelling to make quantitative predictions of "chemomechanical" materials processes such as fracture and dislocation motion.
+His work applies parameter-free modelling to make quantitative predictions of "chemomechanical" materials processes such as fracture and dislocation motion.

 - Sascha Klawohn (2021-).
 Sascha is working within the NOMAD Centre of Excellence to develop tools for big data analytics for materials science.
 He is co-supervised by Albert Bartok-Partay (Engineering/Physics).

 - Dr Berk Onat (Postdoc, May 2017-2021).
 Berk worked within the Horizon 2020 NOMAD Center of Excellence on materials informatics, extending the capabilities of the NOMAD repository to a range of classical molecular dynamics codes as well as developing machine learning tools to exploit the resulting data, and the Leverhulme Trust project On The Nature of Interatomic Forces in Metals in collaboration with Prof. Christoph Ortner.
 Now at Dassault Systemes BIOVIA.

 - Dominic Stone (MathPhys, HetSys summer student 2020).
 Dominic worked on uncertainty quantification for continuum linear elasticity and was co-supervised by Thomas Hudson from Mathematics.

 - Dr Petr Grigorev (Postdoc, 2017-2020).
 Petr working on two EPSRC projects: Predictive Modelling of the Fundamentals of Failure in Metals and Reducing risk through uncertainty qualification for past, present and future generations of nuclear power plants.
 Now a postdoc at CiNAM Marseille in the group of Tom Swinburne.